 Curious is an opportunity to learn something new, query the way things work and ask questions to some of the world’s leading experts.
 Each event is free to attend, and the programme runs throughout August.
 Places are limited, so remember to book your virtual seat in advance!

 Browse a selection of photos from the Curious 2019 when we welcomed audiences into the RSE building on George Street in Edinburgh.
 The programme considered and discussed topics including the politics of migration and border control, forensic science, fake news and the science of gin.

-Alongside a programme which also included workshops and musical performances, we were proud to present the RSE’s Women in Science in Scotland photographic exhibition featuring 26 portraits of RSE Fellows, all of whom are working in, or have a connection to, Scotland.
+Alongside a programme that also included workshops and musical performances, we were proud to present the RSE’s Women in Science in Scotland photographic exhibition featuring 26 portraits of RSE Fellows, all of whom are working in, or have a connection to, Scotland.

-We look forward to getting your feedback on this year’s virtual Curious programme and look forward to (hopefully) inviting you back into our spectacular building in the future.
+We look forward to getting your feedback on this year’s virtual Curious programme and look forward to inviting you back into our spectacular building in the future.

-2020 – curious times call for curious minds.
+Curious times call for curious minds.

 The Royal Society of Edinburgh (RSE) is Scotland’s National Academy, established in 1783 for the advancement of learning and useful knowledge.
 The RSE’s mission remains the same today as in 1783 and is woven in to all that we do – knowledge made useful.
 As Scotland’s National Academy, we play a leading role in challenging and developing current thinking and ideas.
 We do this through harnessing the diverse knowledge and expertise of our Fellowship from across a wide range of disciplines and who represent some of the best and most brilliant minds living and working in Scotland today.Visit RSE Website